 If you already have a job and don't have time for rigid class schedules, earning a degree online is the way to go.
 With the degree programs listed below, you can earn your health services degree by attending classes with flexible schedules.
 Although there aren't any specific sonography degrees online, a related health services degree is just what you need to jump start your career as an ultrasound tech.

-Kaplan University — The Associate of Applied Science degree in medical assisting from Kaplan University is not a sonography program, but might make a good background for the field .
+Purdue University — The Associate of Applied Science degree in medical assisting from Purdue University is not a sonography program, but might make a good background for the field .
 It provides an entry-level education perfectly suited for those wishing to go into a career in diagnostic medical sonography.
 Students of this program will learn all the basic skills required of any medical assistant.

 Herzing University — Herzing University has an associate's degree in medical assisting program, which is not the same thing as an ultrasound technologist program, but is very similar, that is focused on preparing students to become the next generation of healthcare leaders with knowledge of advanced medical technologies, such as health systems databases, songraphy equipment, and more.